 About Modern Politics

-Modern Politics (modpol.org) is a long-form public history project that documents how networked technologies have reshaped American political life since the early 1990s.
-We gather and synthesize archival material, academic research, oral histories, and primary-source reporting to create a neutral record of the internet era’s influence on democracy.
+Modern Politics (modpol.org) is an experimental solo project that documents how networked technologies have reshaped American political life since the early 1990s.
+It gathers and synthesizes archival material, academic research, oral histories, and primary-source reporting to create a neutral record of the internet era’s influence on democracy.

 - Historical accuracy — Every entry is grounded in verifiable evidence with citations to primary or well-sourced secondary materials.
-We treat rumor, speculation, and partisan messaging with caution, prioritizing traceable documentation.
+Rumor, speculation, and partisan messaging are treated with caution, prioritizing traceable documentation.

 - Contextual storytelling — Facts alone can obscure the human systems behind change.
-We surface the relationships between people, technologies, movements, and institutions to help readers understand “how” and “why,” not just “what.”
+The project surfaces the relationships between people, technologies, movements, and institutions to help readers understand “how” and “why,” not just “what.”

 - Open civic literacy — The resources here are intended for journalists, researchers, educators, students, and citizens who want to understand the mechanics of contemporary politics without paywalls or advertising.